IgorMarinhoArgollo/meme-generator/README.md

 </details>

-This project was done while studying Fundamentals of Web Development in the Trybe course.<br>
+This project was done while studying Fundamentals of Web Development in the Trybe course, for educational purposes.<br>
 In this project, the goal is to create memes with preloaded or user-supplied images.
 There are three possibilities for inserting text: text at the top, at the bottom or both.
 Furthermore, the web application is responsive and offers the possibility of downloading the ready-made meme.
 <br>
  Interesting points: